 - Maintains and provides program management for a significant network architecture with critical and high impact services.
-Evaluates and deploys network and communication solutions. - Collaborates with various stakeholders and cross-functional IT teams to plan and lead projects to optimize network architecture, communication systems, and upgrade network and communication technologies.
+Evaluates and deploys network and communications solutions - Plans and leads projects in collaboration with various stakeholders and cross-functional IT teams to optimize network architecture, communication systems, and upgrade network and communications technologies.
 Ensures technical solutions meet organizational needs as well as IT standards and protocols.
-Prepares cost analysis and justification for large network and communication projects. - Designs new and recommends improvements to network design and infrastructure integration best practices. - Leads and innovates network performance enhancements with an emphasis on increasing efficiency and effectiveness. - Under the guidance of management, establishes and enforces network and communication governance policies and standards, and network and communication administration processes and procedures. - Provides lead work direction, training, and mentorship to professional, technical, and other staff.
+Prepares cost analysis and justification for large network and communications projects. - Designs new and recommends improvements to network design and infrastructure integration best practices. - Leads and innovates network performance enhancements with an emphasis on increasing efficiency and effectiveness. - Under the guidance of management, establishes and enforces network and communications governance policies and standards, and network and communications administration processes and procedures. - Provides lead work direction, training, and mentorship to professional, technical, and other staff.